tanay123456789/postman-docs/src/pages/docs/flows/tutorials/tutorials-intro.md

 warning: false
 ---

-To get started with Postman Flows, make sure you have some API requests in your workspace, so you can use them in your flows.
+To get started with Postman Flows, make sure you have saved API requests in your workspace, so you can use them in your flows.
 See [Grouping requests in collections]("/docs/sending-requests/intro-to-collections/") for more details.

 Flows are located in the left sidebar.
-Click **Flows** to see the flows in a workspace.
+Select **Flows** to see the flows in the current workspace.

 <img alt="Flow sidebar" src="https://assets.postman.com/postman-docs/flows/flows-left-sidebar.jpg" width="300px"/>